- English (US): Native

 Hi, there!
 My name is Gwyneth.
 You can call me Gwyn.
 Here is a little information about me!
 I hope that we can get to know each other soon :-)

 I have a Bachelor of Arts degree in Asian Studies from Mount Holyoke College in Massachusetts, USA.
 I spent my junior year studying abroad at International Christian University in Tokyo.
-I am currently studying to earn my Master's degree in Elementary Education at Old Dominion University in Virginia.
+In May 2018, I completed my Master's degree in Elementary Education at Old Dominion University in Virginia.

 SKIMATALK TEACHING STYLE: